NeurIPS 2025 Workshop on Constrained Optimization for Machine Learning

 Four extended abstracts will be selected for a short contributed talk at the workshop.
 Selection will be based on the quality and relevance of the abstract to the workshop themes.
 To promote a diverse set of contributions, we aim to select one talk from each of the following categories:

-• Best negative results contribution,
+• Best fundamental (theoretical or algorithmic) contribution,

 • Best overall contribution,

-• Best fundamental (theoretical or algorithmic) contribution.
+• Best negative results contribution.

 However, the final selection may deviate from these categories depending on the quality of submissions.